 Accounting processes of companies included in the consolidated financial statements

-The consolidation of financial data for the purpose of group reporting is performed by a centralised consolidation system (CCH Targetik).
+The consolidation of accounting-related data for the purpose of group reporting is performed by a centralised consolidation system (CCH Tagetik).
 Without exception, all consolidated METRO companies must work within this system.
 It provides a uniform accounts table to be used by all consolidated companies in accordance with the IFRS accounting guideline.
 The accounts tables for the individual IFRS financial statements and the consolidated financial statements are interlinked.

 Aside from failure to comply with accounting rules, risks can also arise from failure to observe formal deadlines.
 An online planning tool was introduced to help avoid these risks and document the obligatory processes required as part of the preparation of individual and consolidated financial statements under IFRS, their chronological order and the responsible persons.
 This tool is used to monitor content and timing of the processes related to the preparation of the individual and consolidated financial statements under IFRS.
 It provides for the necessary tracking and tracing systems to ensure that risks incurred by superordinate group units can be detected and eliminated early on.

 The planning tool divides the process of preparing the individual financial statements into key milestones, which in turn are divided into individual activities.
 In terms of content, these milestones and activities are geared towards METRO’s IFRS accounting guideline and thus reflect its implemented state.
 Compliance with additional deadlines and milestones that are centrally provided by the planning tool for the purpose of structuring and coordinating the preparation of the consolidated financial statements is monitored by METRO AG’s Corporate Accounting department.
 The scheduling and monitoring of the milestones and activities required to achieve these group milestones in the preparation of individual financial statements are part of the responsibilities of the respective company’s management.